Man accused of fatally shooting father and brother, wounding mother in Canoga Park

 Los Angeles police officers responded to the 21900 block of Roscoe Boulevard just before 2 a.m. for reports of multiple people shot.

-Additional information on the victims, suspect and suspect's vehicle description were not immediately released.
+Additional information on the victims, suspect and suspect's vehicle were not immediately released.

 An investigation is ongoing.